 Opportunities for basic science investigation into disease mechanisms, particularly those that are eosinophil-mediated, are available in the laboratory of the world-renowned Mayo investigator, Dr. Hirohito Kita, who has moved his laboratory to the Mayo Clinic campus in Phoenix, Arizona.

-There are required rotations in dermatology, otolaryngology, transplant, immunology lab, and immunodeficiency clinic.
-Elective rotations are available in those same specialties, as well as community allergy, gastroenterology, adult and pediatric pulmonology, and rheumatology.
+There is a required rotation in pediatric dermatology.
+Elective rotations are available in otolaryngology, transplant, immunology lab, immunodeficiency clinic, community allergy, gastroenterology, adult and pediatric pulmonology, and rheumatology.

 Mastery of the six core competencies as set forth by the Accreditation Council for Graduate Medical Education (ACGME) is required: